jnozzi/cocoadev.com/markdown/KeyEquivalents.md

 They're part of ANSI C, and some of them (like \a) probably aren't applicable to Cocoa.

-*Or did you mean the NS*Key constants here:* [http://developer.apple.com/documentation/Cocoa/Reference/General/ApplicationKit/ObjC_classic/Classes/General/NSEvent.html]
+*Or did you mean the NS*Key constants here:* [http://developer.apple.com/documentation/Cocoa/Reference/ApplicationKit/ObjC_classic/Classes/NSEvent.html]

 ----

-How do I make an General/NSString just be one speech mark?
+How do I make an NSString just be one speech mark?
 E.g. @""" ?

-The above doesn't work obviously, so what's the substitution for a speech mark in an General/NSString, have searched a lot of developer documents but no help.
+The above doesn't work obviously, so what's the substitution for a speech mark in an NSString, have searched a lot of developer documents but no help.

 ----